 Editing on Your Phone

-I highly recommend the Lightroom app.
+I highly recommend the Lightroom app for editing your DIY hospital newborn photos.
 It is available in the app store from Adobe the makers of Photoshop.
 A little secret you might not know is that most photographers use Lightroom on their computers to edit your photos not Photoshop!
 I rarely take an image into Photoshop for editing, 99% of my work is done in Lightroom.
 There are tons of tutorials on Youtube on how to use Lightroom so I’ll let you search that out yourself.
 Plus you can find presets that will help with doing the editing for you.
 Similar to Instagram filters.
-Again there are too many to name but I like Noble presets and Refined presets for mobile.
+Again there are too many to name but I like Noble presets and Refined presets for mobile. *2023 update – My new fav preset is the AJ Mobile Preset Pack!

 If you are reading this and your area is on lockdown and you can’t have professional photos done of your newborn at home I’ve put together a quick post on how to take photos yourself!
 How to Take Your Own DIY Newborn Photos

 Hi there and thank you for stopping by!
-I’m Melissa, owner of Melissa Arlena Photography, a Fort Lauderdale & Miami newborn photographer specializing in young and growing families in South Florida.
+I’m Melissa, owner of Melissa Arlena Photography, a Richmond & Charlottesville photographer specializing in lifestyle newborn, maternity and family photography.
 I hope you enjoyed this feature on DIY hospital newborn photos I shared today and if you are interested in talking with me more about your own lifestyle newborn session, let’s connect.
 Not quite ready, but know you want to keep me in your back pocket?
 No problem!
 Follow me on Instagram and let’s be friends!